WebAssembly/spec/spectec/test-prose/TEST.md

     - C.GLOBALS[x] is ((), t).

 Expr_const
-- the expression instr* is constant if and only if:
+- the expression instr* is constant if:
   - For all instr in instr*,
     - the instr instr is constant.

 Type_ok
-- the type (TYPE ft) is valid with the function type ft if and only if:
+- the type (TYPE ft) is valid with the function type ft if:
   - the function type ft is valid.

 Func_ok
-- the function (FUNC x (LOCAL t)* expr) is valid with the function type (t_1* -> t_2?) if and only if:
+- the function (FUNC x (LOCAL t)* expr) is valid with the function type (t_1* -> t_2?) if:
   - |C.TYPES| is greater than x.
   - C.TYPES[x] is (t_1* -> t_2?).
   - Under the context C with .LOCALS appended by t_1* :: t* with .LABELS appended by [t_2?] with .RETURN appended by ?(t_2?), the expression expr is valid with the result type t_2?.

 Global_ok
-- the global (GLOBAL gt expr) is valid with the global type gt if and only if:
+- the global (GLOBAL gt expr) is valid with the global type gt if:
   - the global type gt is valid.
   - gt is (mut, t).
   - the expression expr is valid with the number type sequence ?(t).
   - the expression expr is constant.

 Table_ok
-- the table (TABLE tt) is valid with the table type tt if and only if:
+- the table (TABLE tt) is valid with the table type tt if:
   - the table type tt is valid.

 Mem_ok
-- the memory (MEMORY mt) is valid with the memory type mt if and only if:
+- the memory (MEMORY mt) is valid with the memory type mt if:
   - the memory type mt is valid.

 Elem_ok
-- the table segment (ELEM expr x*) is valid if and only if:
+- the table segment (ELEM expr x*) is valid if:
   - |C.TABLES| is greater than 0.
   - |x*| is |ft*|.
   - For all x in x*,